RiyaBodke/100_Days_of_Code_The_Complete_Python_Pro_Bootcamp/P_11_BlackJack/README.md

 # Black Jack - Capstone Project

-Welcome to Stone Paper Scissors!
-This Python project simulates the classic game of Black The program is written in Java and provides a simple command-line interface for user interaction.
+Welcome to BlackJack!
+This Python project simulates the classic game of Black The program provides a simple command-line interface for user interaction.

 ## Features